Andrew-S-Rosen/mof-adsorbate-initializer/docs/potential_energy_grids.rst

 .. literalinclude:: ../examples/add_CH4_PEG.py

-The arguments for are described below:
+The new arguments used in this code are described below:

 1. The ``atoms_path`` and ``site_idx`` are the same as for :func:`~mai.adsorbate_constructor.adsorbate_constructor.get_adsorbate`.
 2. The ``grid_path`` keyword argument is the path to the PEG file.